This is Your Body on Stress

 This is basically your body’s “GO!” juice.

 5. Your heart beats faster, sending blood to your muscles and other organs.
 Your airways open wide as your breathing speeds up, allowing more oxygen into your system.
 Some of that extra oxygen goes to your brain, sharpening your senses and making you more alert.
+Ready for ACTION.

-6. To power all that action, the epinephrine also prompts your body to release fuel, in the form of extra blood sugar and stored fat.
+6. To power all that action, the epinephrine also prompts your body to release fuel, in the form of extra blood sugar and some stored fat.

 7. All of that happens lightning-fast, before you even have a chance to fully register that your alarm didn’t go off!
 Your body does this to either give you the fuel you need to run away fast … or go to battle.